iDataist/Continuous-Control-with-Deep-Deterministic-Policy-Gradient/README.md

         pip install -r requirements.txt
         ipython3 kernel install --name ddpg-env --user
         ```
-    - Open Jupyter Notebook, and open the Navigation.ipynb file.
+    - Open Jupyter Notebook, and open the Continuous_Control.ipynb file.
+Run all the cells in the jupyter notebook to train the agents.
         ```
         jupyter notebook
         ```